 - A descending triangle.
 It has a horizontal level at the low with the pivots at the high connected by the bearish line.

-Theoretically, a symmetric triangle should mean that both lines are set at the same angle to the horizontal line, something like this:
+Theoretically, the asymmetric triangle should mean that both lines are set at the same angle to the horizontal line.

 Naturally, it doesn’t work in the real market conditions.

 I am also quite skeptical about classifying the triangles into the ascending, descending and symmetric ones.
 I can tell you from my experience that I use the so-called symmetric triangle in 90% of the trading cases.

 Traders just connect the extremes, which are on the same line and form a figure.

 Dividing the triangles into ascending and descending may be useful only because a trader observes breakouts only of the horizontal level within these figures.
 This would mean that: